-- 1. Arrange for a report of the recommendations to the 30 January 2007 meeting of the Interim WRS Committee (material to be distributed by 23rd January 2007). - 2.
-The recommendations from the WRS Interim Committee to be considered by Greater Wellington Regional Council at its meeting on 22 February 2007 for decision (material to be distributed by 15th February 2007). - 3.
-Provide response letters to WRS submitters as an outcome of the GWRC decision on 22nd February 2007 (to be sent in March 2007). - 4.
+- 1. The recommendations from the WRS Interim Committee to be considered by Greater Wellington Regional Council at its meeting on 22 February 2007 for decision (material to be distributed by 15th February 2007). - 2.
+Provide response letters to WRS submitters as an outcome of the GWRC decision on 22nd February 2007 (to be sent in March 2007). - 3.
 LGA 2002 LTCCP / Annual Plan confirmation processes as per the legislation.